joist-framework/joist/packages/observable/README.md

 # Observable

 Observable in Joist means something slightly different then in something like RxJs.
-Marking a class with `@observable()` means that instances of that class will BE observable.
+Decorating a class with `@observable` means that instances of that class will BE observable.
 This means you can watch for changes on select properties.s

 #### Installation: